aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 All fortunes are wrong except this one.
+> 🥠 Some fortune cookies contain no fortune.
-Last update: Sun Feb  6 05:03:50 2022
+Last update: Mon Feb  7 05:04:13 2022